1570 Tasting Notes

 These same aromas swell in the flavour of this tea, and the grassy sweetness permeates all taste buds.
 The smokiness of this tea is stronger than other gunpowder greens that I have tried, and it is a good addition, in my opinion.

-I would rate this tea an 80/100 on my personal enjoyment scale.
+I give this tea a 77 out of 100 on my personal enjoyment scale.